A Framework for Controllable Multi-objective Learning with Annealed Stein Variational Hypernetworks

 \subsection{Stein Variational Hypernetwork}

-In this study, we develop a novel method for Pareto set learning, which employs Stein Variational Gradient Descent to approximate the entire Pareto solution in Multi-objective learning problems.
-Furthermore, we explore the different gradient descents for learning in SVGD, providing a complete sense of learning the Pareto set.
-We name our method SVH-MOL.
+In this study, we develop a method for Pareto set learning that employs Stein Variational Gradient Descent to approximate the entire Pareto solution in multi-objective learning problems.
+Our method, SVH-MOL, bridges the theoretical framework of SVGD with practical multi-objective optimization through hypernetworks.